Biographical details for John Sentamu

 From 1997 to 1999, Dr Sentamu was Adviser to the Stephen Lawrence Judicial Inquiry and he chaired the Damilola Taylor Murder Review, 2002.
 He chaired the NHS Sickle Cell and Thalassaemia Screening Programme from 2001 to November 2013.
 He supported and advised workers affected by the closure of the Rover car plant in Birmingham and campaigned against guns, knives, drugs and gangs throughout the Midlands, after the killings of Charlene Ellis and Letisha Shakespeare and worked hard to ensure that their killers are brought to trial.

 Between 2002 and 2004 he was Chairman of the EC1 New Deal.
 He became President of Youth for Christ in 2004 and President of the YMCA in April 2005.
+In 2009, the Archbishop set up his Youth Trust and also launched his online charity Acts435 – for anyone who has need.
+In 2013, Dr John Sentamu, chaired an independent Commission on the future of the Living Wage; this followed from his work as Sponsor of the Fairness Commission in York.

 Dr Sentamu is a Fellow of the Royal Society of Arts.
 His interests include music, cooking, reading, athletics, rugby and football.
 He is married to Margaret, and they have two grown-up children, Grace and Geoffrey and two grown-up foster children.